CieloImmortal1003/CieloImmortal1003/README.md

-- 👋 Hi, I’m Suprateek I
+- 👋 Hi, I’m Suprateek.I
-- 👀 I’m interested in Data
+- 👀 I’m interested in Data Analytics
 - 🌱 I’m currently learning to understand and play with Data
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me 208r1a6785@gmail.com